 Access to Materials

 The Cornwall Historical Society is a closed-stack non-circulating library.
-Researchers request to view materials via call slip.
+A request for access should be submitted in writing or by email.
 Researchers are encouraged to identify which materials they would be interested in viewing by using our finding aids.
-To ensure long-term preservation of manuscript materials CHS researchers are required to use the photocopied or digital version of material from our collection, when a surrogate copy exists.
-At the discretion of the Executive Director original items may be viewed in lieu of their surrogate copy under direct supervision.
+To ensure long-term preservation of manuscript materials CHS researchers are required to use the photocopied or digital version of material from our collection when a surrogate copy exists.
+At the discretion of the Curator, original items may be viewed in lieu of their surrogate copy under direct supervision.